Unknownbosss/CGPA-Calculator/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `npm install`.
-3. Run the application by executing `node index.js`.
+2. Run the application by executing `node index.js`.
-4. Follow the prompts to enter semester data.
+3. Follow the prompts to enter semester data.
-5. The application will calculate and display the CGPA.
+4. The application will calculate and display the CGPA.

 ## Requirements
 - Node.js (version 14 or higher)